 "The dog scratched and scratched but it was no use."

-About MeI am an associate professor in the Computer Science Department of Columbia University, where I do research in theoretical computer science.
+About MeI am a professor and chair of the Department of Computer Science at Columbia University, where I do research in theoretical computer science.
 My main research interests lie in computational complexity theory, computational learning theory, property testing, and the role of randomness in computation.

 Some Professional Activities